-The said authority shall merely ascertain whether the instruments meet the requirements for authenticity in the State in which they have been received and whether enforcement of their provisions are not contrary to the public policy of the State where enforcement is requested or to the principles of public law of that State.
+The said authority shall merely ascertain whether the instruments meet the requirements for authenticity in the State in which they have been received and whether enforcement of their provisions is contrary to the public policy of the State in which execution is required or to the principles of public law of that State.

-Land mortgages contracts concluded in either country shall be registered and shall be valid in the other only when the document containing the agreement has been rendered enforceable by the competent authority in accordance with the law of the country in which registration is requested.
+Article 39.
+Land mortgage contracts concluded in either country shall be registered and shall be valid in the other country only when the document containing the agreement has been rendered enforceable by the competent authority in accordance with the law of the country in which registration is requested.